Updated: Jun 6

 The East King

 The East King’s name is Chi Guo (持國天王) in Chinese and Dhṛtarāṣṭra in Sanskrit.
 The meaning of his name is “supporting the country”.
-He holds an instrument called the pipa, which is similar to a lute.
+He holds an instrument called the pipa, which is a string instrument similar to a lute.

 The South King